 I spent 25 years boycotting prosthetic devices after having difficulties wearing a dual-site prosthetic device.
-I managed day to day life raising 2 children but there were always things I struggled with and needed assistance and had to request assistance from others, such as preparing a meal, carrying items and opening jars and containers.
+I managed day-to-day life raising 2 children but there were always things I struggled with and needed assistance and had to request assistance from others, such as preparing a meal, carrying items, and opening jars and containers.

 With a Coapt system, what are some ways that your daily routine has changed for the better?

 The more I wear my prosthesis the more efficient I become in doing everyday tasks and I am finding that I am completing them at faster rates.
-I feel a sense of embodiment with my prosthesis and I’m discovering that I incorporate it in many activities that I do, from easily transferring things from one hand to another, holding objects to open them and opening up the refrigerator and cabinets. my life has definitely been enhanced in many positive ways since making the decision to incorporating the prosthesis into my everyday tasks from leisure to work and I love learning how to do things for the 1st time in a long time with two hands.
+I feel a sense of embodiment with my prosthesis and I’m discovering that I incorporate it in many activities that I do, from easily transferring things from one hand to another, holding objects to open them, and opening up the refrigerator and cabinets. my life has definitely been enhanced in many positive ways since making the decision to incorporating the prosthesis into my everyday tasks from leisure to work and I love learning how to do things for the 1st time in a long time with two hands.

 What is your most memorable Coapt moment since becoming a Coapt user?

 The 1st time I rode my horse, I felt so complete it was the most magical thing to be able to ride a horse with two hands again.
-That and holding up a piece of paper and cutting it, instead of having to hold down on table and try to cut.
+That and holding up a piece of paper and cutting it, instead of having to hold down on the table and try to cut.